Metastability exchange optical pumping of $^3$He at low pressure and high magnetic field: Results

 \subsection{Pump laser power}

 The influence of the pump laser power to the steady-state nuclear polarization and the pumping rate was evaluated.
-The setting range for the power output of the Keopsys laser is 3 -- 10 W. The laser light is attenuated by the linearly polarizing beamsplitter cube and the attenuation factor depends on the relative angle between the linear polarization plane of the output laser and that of the beamsplitter cube.
-By rotating the fiber mount around the propagation direction of the pump laser light, the on-cell laser power can be tuned between 0 and 3 W. The actual laser power coming out of the quarter-wave plate was measured with a power meter and was recorded accordingly to the setting value of the power output and the rotating angle of the fiber mount.
-Fig.~\ref{fig:power} shows the dependence of the steady-state nuclear polarization and the pumping rate on laser power for the $f_4^-$ transition scheme at 2 T. An on-cell power as low as about 2.5 W is sufficient to reach the saturation of the attainable polarization.
+The setting range for the power output of the Keopsys laser is 3--10\,W. The laser light is attenuated by the linearly polarizing beamsplitter cube and the attenuation factor depends on the relative angle between the linear polarization plane of the output laser and that of the beamsplitter cube.
+By rotating the fiber mount around the propagation direction of the pump laser light, the on-cell laser power can be tuned between 0 and 3\,W. The actual power coming out of the quarter-wave plate was measured using a power meter as a function of the power supply setting and rotation angle of the fiber mount.
+Figure~\ref{fig:power} shows the dependence of the steady-state nuclear polarization and the pumping rate on laser power for the $f_4^-$ transition scheme at 2\,T. An on-cell power as low as about 2.5\,W is sufficient to reach the saturation of the attainable polarization.